StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/share-an-observable.md

     !!! warning "Bulk actions not allowed"
         You must modify local sharing rules on observables individually.
 Bulk actions are not supported.

 3. If the case is shared with at least one linked organization, select the observables sharing rules to apply using the dropdown list.
-If the case is not shared with any linked organization, refer to [Share or Unshare a Case](share-unshare-a-case.md).
+If the case is not shared with any linked organization, refer to [Share a Case](share-a-case.md).

     {!includes/sharing-rules-case.md!}